mikejacobson/angular-bootstrap-scrolling-tabs/README.md

 </div>
 ```

+##### Adding Tabs Dynamically After Page Load
-If the `tabs` array is going to change after page load (e.g., if the tabs get added via button click), just add attribute `watch-tabs` to the `scrolling-tabs-wrapper` directive element and set the attribute's value to the `tabs` array:
+If you will be adding tabs after page load, just add attribute `watch-tabs` to the directive element and have it point to your tabs array:
 ```html
 <div scrolling-tabs-wrapper watch-tabs="main.tabs">
 ```

-This will create a `$watch` on the array that triggers the directive to refresh itself if the array changes.
+This will add a watcher to your `tabs` array that triggers the directive to refresh itself if the array changes.